carpentries-incubator/singularity-introduction/_episodes/07-singularity-mpi.md

 In this example, the target platform is a remote HPC cluster that uses [Intel MPI](https://software.intel.com/content/www/us/en/develop/tools/mpi-library.html).
 The container can be built via the Singularity Docker image that we used in the previous episode of the Singularity material.

-Begin by creating a directory and, within that directory, downloading and saving the "tarballs" for version 5.6.2 of the OSU Micro-Benchmarks from the [OSU Micro-Benchmarks page](https://mvapich.cse.ohio-state.edu/benchmarks/) and for [MPICH version 3.3.2] from the [MPICH downloads page](https://www.mpich.org/downloads/).
+Begin by creating a directory and, within that directory, downloading and saving the "tarballs" for version 5.7.1 of the OSU Micro-Benchmarks from the [OSU Micro-Benchmarks page](https://mvapich.cse.ohio-state.edu/benchmarks/) and for MPICH version 3.4.2 from the [MPICH downloads page](https://www.mpich.org/downloads/).

 In the same directory, save the following definition file content to a `.def` file, e.g. `osu_benchmarks.def`: